 The Randwick track was given it’s Royal status when Queen Elizabeth II granted permission in 1992 and the racecourse then became known as Royal Randwick with an inner track named the Randwick Kensington track.

 Outside of racing Randwick racecourse has been the location for many concerts and mass events.
 One event was that of the visit of Pope John Paul II who visited the racecourse in 1995 with an estimated audience of over 250,000 people.

 We haven’t quite seen those volumes on race days at Royal Randwick however withe race days like the ATC Derby, The Championships and now The Everest Randwick has seen in excess of six figure crowds attend premium race days.

 Racing History Of The Everest

 The racing history of The Everest is a fairly brief one with there only being 4 previously winners of the worlds richest 1200m race.

-The winner of the inaugural Everest in 2017 was Redzel.
-A bold front running horse Redzel came into the Everest as a slight outsider on the third line of betting for the race.
+The winner of the inaugural The Everest in 2017 was Redzel.
+A bold front running horse Redzel came into The Everest as a slight outsider on the third line of betting for the race.